 Writer’s Memo

 The biggest change I made to my first draft was refocusing my paper to incorporate more of my own argument rather than the arguments of the authors I was citing.
 This was a pretty drastic change to my paper because it required me taking out large parts of my original draft where I was just analyzing the author and inserting more of my own argument.
 I also had to go back into my thesis and have my thesis reflect this shift in perspective.
 I also changed the position of one of my paragraphs because I felt like it provided a good transition to the next paragraph in its new location.
 The concerns I still have with the paper deal mostly with the complexity of the topic and whether I was able to make my argument concise enough despite the far-reaching and vast directions the subject of self-definition can potentially go.
 I’m also concerned that all the work I deleted from taking away some of my analysis of the other authors may have taken away some of the flow from certain places in my paper particularly from my opening sentences when I’m trying to transition from one idea to the next.
 I also worry that some of the points I was trying to get across may have started to become repetitive after a while from my attempt to emphasize certain parts of my argument.
 However, I definitely think that overall this paper works a lot better than the first and has more of my voice and argument in it.
 After the peer revising session, I studied what was suggested I do to improve my paper, and I took advantage of the revising opportunity to shift my paper to being more of my own complex claim.
 I also think that I did a good job of embedding the textual evidence within my paragraphs to argue what I was trying to get across.
 Despite how broad and complex self-identity is I think that for the most part I was able to make a persuasive and cohesive argument about how popular culture is influential to personal definition.

+Chanelle,

+You are right that this paper has come a long ways, particularly with regard to your establishing your own argument rather than privileging the work of the secondary sources.
+However, your concern with regard to the complexity of the topic as balanced with the clarity/effectiveness of your argument is also astute.
+There seems to be an underlying issue with regard to the direction of the causality—at what point is identity formed and in what way does pop culture influence it (rather than how it influences pop culture tastes)?
+Is identity every anything stable?
+How can we analyze it if it isn’t stable?
+I think that more than anything, you need clarity for yourself on this issue.
+Once you figure that out, you have the technical writing skills to develop and articulate your argument more clearly.